This article was originally published on July 24, 2017.

-Here the categories of products I’ve come across that use “workspace,” I’m sure you can add to this list:
+Here are the categories of products and ideas that I’ve come across that use the term “workspace.”
+I’m sure you can add to this list:

 - Big suites and bundles comprising endpoint management, virtual desktops, app management, and identity management